Mitch Daniels, former Indiana governor, says he'll skip Senate run - WSGW 790 AM & 100.5 FM

 Daniels’ decision not to mount a bid for the Senate brings to a close speculation as to whether his political future would include a 2024 Republican primary fight and eliminates a major competitor for Rep. Jim Banks.
 Banks, elected to the House in 2016, announced earlier this month he would run for the Senate.

-The race is to succeed GOP Sen. Mike Braun, who is running for governor.
-The Club for Growth Action, a conservative super PAC, had already pledged to oppose Daniels if he decided to run.
+Banks has racked up endorsements from Republican Sens.
+Tom Cotton of Arkansas and J.D.
+Vance of Ohio in the race to succeed GOP Sen. Mike Braun, who is running for governor.
+The Club for Growth Action, a conservative super PAC, had already pledged to oppose Daniels if he decided to run and spend at least $10 million against him, arguing he is too moderate and would become “this cycle’s Pat McCrory” if he chose to run.

+McCrory was the former North Carolina governor the group attacked during the Senate GOP primary in North Carolina in 2022.
+Club for Growth Action had already aired a 60-second attack ad targeting Daniels.

+Sen. Steve Daines, the chair of the National Republican Senatorial Committee, extended Daniels well wishes in response to his announcement and effectively threw the group’s support behind Banks.
+The committee did not get involved in primaries during the 2022 election cycle.

 Daniels was on Capitol Hill last week to meet with senators and learn more about the post, according to Politico.